Locally made

 With building authorities like the VBA conducting proactive inspections and shining a spotlight on window flashing, the likelihood of being identified for non-compliance is growing.

-While the revised National Construction Code provides clear guidelines for window flashing, we can support you to understand your responsibilities, provide flexible options to suit your design requirements, and make the process as simple and convenient as possible.
+While the revised National Construction Code provides clear guidelines for window flashing, we’re here to make the process as simple and convenient as possible.

-For more insight into different flashing options, get in touch with the team today!
+To learn more about your options, get in touch with the team today!

 *This article has been developed to provide general guidance, awareness and education.
 It should not be viewed as a definitive guide and should be read in conjunction with the requirements of the National Construction Code (www.abcb.gov.au).
 While every effort has been made to ensure the information is accurate, A&L expressly disclaims all and any liability to any person for anything done in reliance on this publication.
 No responsibility is accepted by A&L for any mistakes, errors, or omissions in this content.